citation-style-language/csl-editor/README.md

 (For developing with the original js source files, you can now point your browser to /csl-source/demoSite/)

+- Create the file demoSite/feedbackEmail.txt containing a single email address that you want the feedback widget to send to

 - Run "python deploy.py"

 - Point your browser to /csl/ to access the site (uses concatenated js files and renamed css files)